-In Cushing's syndrome, the earlier treatment begins, the less harmful the disease is to the body.
-However, Cushing's syndrome is complex and difficult to diagnose.
+In Cushing syndrome, the earlier treatment begins, the less harmful the disease is to the body.
+However, Cushing syndrome is complex and difficult to diagnose.
 It has a wide range of symptoms that mimic those of other conditions, and the severity of the syndrome can fluctuate.
-Through its numerous research projects, the NICHD aims improve understanding of Cushing's syndrome and, ultimately, to bring faster diagnoses and more effective treatment.
+Through its numerous research projects, NICHD aims to improve understanding of Cushing syndrome and, ultimately, to bring faster diagnoses and more effective treatment.

-- Establishing the corticotropin-releasing hormone test and inferior petrosal sinus sampling as major diagnostic tools for identifying pituitary adenomas causing Cushing's syndrome.
+- Establishing the corticotropin-releasing hormone test and inferior petrosal sinus sampling as major diagnostic tools for identifying pituitary adenomas causing Cushing syndrome.

 - Improving understanding of how pregnancy affects a woman's circulating amount of both cortisol and ACTH and fine-tuning criteria used for interpreting diagnostic tests in pregnancy.

-- Improving understanding of cycling—disappearing and reappearing symptoms—which can disrupt attempts to diagnose Cushing's syndrome.
-Researchers have found that cycling is prevalent in individuals with mild Cushing's syndrome and recommend testing more than once, even after a negative result.
+- Improving understanding of cycling—disappearing and reappearing symptoms—which can disrupt attempts to diagnose Cushing syndrome.
+Researchers have found that cycling is prevalent in individuals with mild Cushing syndrome and recommend testing more than once, even after a negative result.

 Some people appear to be more likely to develop certain types of tumors.
 The NICHD's Section on Endocrinology and Genetics (SEGEN) is trying to identify genes that might be involved—and how that involvement unfolds—in several disorders of the adrenal and pituitary glands, as well as for multiple endocrine neoplasia syndromes that involve those glands.

-Although identifying who has, or is more at risk for having, Cushing's syndrome is key to successful treatment, researchers are also concerned with monitoring lingering effects from Cushing's syndrome—even after cure.
-Researchers in many different parts of the NICHD are examining the long-term impact of Cushing's syndrome.
+Although identifying who has, or is more at risk for having, Cushing syndrome is key to successful treatment, researchers are also concerned with monitoring lingering effects from Cushing syndrome—even after cure.
+Researchers in many different parts of NICHD are examining the long-term impact of Cushing syndrome.
 Key research projects include the following:

-- Cognition might be permanently affected by Cushing's syndrome, so SEGEN researchers investigated memory impairment and depression in children.
-They found that children had declines in intelligence measures and school performance even after successful treatment of their Cushing's syndrome.
+- Cognition might be permanently affected by Cushing syndrome, so SEGEN researchers investigated memory impairment and depression in children.
+They found that children had declines in intelligence measures and school performance even after successful treatment of their Cushing syndrome.

-- Tumors causing Cushing's syndrome sometimes require radiation and chemotherapy.
-Researchers in the DIR's Unit on Reproductive Endocrinology and Infertility are collaborating in investigations of how to preserve ovarian function in women and girls undergoing cancer treatment.
+- Tumors causing Cushing syndrome sometimes require radiation and chemotherapy.
+Researchers in DIR's Unit on Reproductive Endocrinology and Infertility are collaborating in investigations of how to preserve ovarian function in women and girls undergoing cancer treatment.

-To achieve its goals for Cushing's syndrome research, the NICHD supports a number of research and clinical training programs for physicians.
-These programs are part of NIH-wide or other collaborative efforts in which the NICHD participates.
+To achieve its goals for Cushing syndrome research, NICHD supports a number of research and clinical training programs for physicians.
+These programs are part of NIH-wide or other collaborative efforts in which NICHD participates.
 Examples are listed below.